 Good food feels good to the soul, and there’s no better time to dive in than Thanksgiving.
 However, if you’re like me and have a history with food, Turkey Day can be a bit of a debacle.
 I try to bring a few healthier dishes with me to holiday gatherings.
 It helps me fill my plate with something guilt free so I won’t over indulge in the rest of the goodies on the table.

-My favorite is this incredibly delicious low carb cauliflower mac and cheese I found last year!
+My new favorite is this incredibly delicious low carb cauliflower mac and cheese I found last year!

 My family has fallen in love with it.
 My morning news family couldn’t get enough either.

 This healthier rendition of a holiday staple won’t fill your belly without tons of carbs or butter.
 One thing is for sure on this Thanksgiving Day.
 I’m beyond grateful for Caitlin Meeks at Grass Fed Girl for coming up with such an awesome recipe!
 Here it is:

 Sea salt and pepper to taste